Apr. 8, 2020

 Your journal can take any form you like: handwritten or electronic text; voice memos to make an audio oral history; photos or videos of life as you see it; social media posts; interviews with colleagues, friends or family (please use social distancing as necessary); drawings; poems; performance pieces; etc. The experience you document is up to you as well.
 It can include:

-the shift to remote learning
+the shift to remote teaching and working

 what it's like being displaced off campus or remaining on campus